maxgeorg99/bootyful-towers/README.md

 but its still very rough.
 This is early development and should be understood that way.
 If the game breaks, sorry :)

+## WARNING AGAIN
+Do not make a PR, i'll just close it or ignore it.

 ## How to play
 1. Install Love2D
 1. Clone this repo